Azure/communication-ui-library/docs/releases/hero-samples.md

 - The samples in this repository use the tooling required to work in a monorepository (`rush` etc.) whereas the hero samples use vanilla `npm`.
 - The samples in this repository are intended to aid development of the library.
 Thus, they often use `beta` features of `@azure/communication-react` that are still under active development.
 In contrast, the hero samples only use `stable` features.
-  - As a corollary, the upstream samples use [conditional compilation](../references/beta-only-features.md) to manage the the use of `beta` features.
+  - As a corollary, the samples here use [conditional compilation](../references/beta-only-features.md) to manage the the use of `beta` features.
 Conditional compilation is unnecessary, and not available, in the hero samples.

 [hero-chat]: https://github.com/Azure-Samples/communication-services-web-chat-hero
 [hero-calling]: https://github.com/Azure-Samples/communication-services-web-calling-hero